 About the Nebraska Science Festival

-Festival programs and activities will take place throughout that weekend in the Omaha area with the majority of events being free to the public.
+2014 festival programs and activities will take place throughout that weekend in the Omaha and Lincoln areas with the majority of events being free to the public.
 Among the highlights:

-- Additional sites in and around Omaha will provide science-related activities during the Festival weekend.
+- Additional sites in and around Omaha and Lincoln will provide science-related activities during the Festival weekend.
 Announcements will be made as sites – and programming – are confirmed.

 Examples of other Science Festivals